xianfengxiong/brave/brave/RATIONALE.md

 # brave rationale

-## SpanListener
+## SpanHandler
-There are a few reasons why `SpanListener` exists.
+There are a few reasons why `SpanHandler` exists.
 For example:

 * We need to manipulate Baggage without overriding `PropagationFactory`, e.g. when some baggage are derived (parsed from other headers): Given a create hook, one can post process